Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Weekkaart-Readme/README.md

 ## Getting Started

-The _HelloID-Conn-Prov-Target-NedapONS-Weekkaart_ connector is created for both Windows PowerShell 5.1 and PowerShell Core.
-This means that the connector can be executed in both cloud and on-premises using the HelloID agent.
+The _HelloID-Conn-Prov-Target-NedapONS-Weekkaart_ connector can be executed only on-premises using the HelloID-Agent, because of the mapping file and required certificate to authorize with Nedap.

 ### Connection settings